Your trash bags hold a bunch of gross stuff. The last thing you need is for the bag to break and spill the stinky contents onto you and the floor.

 - Convenient drawstring closing

-- Made mostly from recycled plastics
+- Made from 90 percent recycled plastics

 - Convenient drawstring mechanism